jeffmikels/mattermost_api_dart/doc/MattermostTeamsApi.md

 );

-final userId = userId_example; // String | User GUID
+final String userId = 'userId_example'; // String | User GUID
-final excludeTeam = excludeTeam_example; // String | Optional team id to be excluded from the results final includeCollapsedThreads = true; // bool | Boolean to determine whether the collapsed threads should be included or not
+final String excludeTeam = 'excludeTeam_example'; // String | Optional team id to be excluded from the results final bool includeCollapsedThreads = true; // bool | Boolean to determine whether the collapsed threads should be included or not

 try {
   final result = await client.teams.getTeamsUnreadForUser(userId, excludeTeam, includeCollapsedThreads);